boPopov/textprotocol/README.md

 # To start the application run
 docker-compose up -d
 ```
-The service then will be avialable through `Nginx` on `localhost:8080`.
+The application will be reachable through `Nginx` on `localhost:8080`.

 ```bash
 # To stop the application run